 - in order to support the specific objective of diversity, considers the level of representation of women and members of other minority groups for Board of Directors positions when nominating candidates for election or re-election to the Board of Directors.

-The CGNC and the Board of Directors are of the view that its size and composition as well as the mix of talents, quality and skills, assuming the election of the proposed nominees at the Meeting, are well suited to Bombardier’s changing circumstances and strategic needs in the context of its current transformation journey and allow for its efficient functioning as a decision-making body and promote sound governance in a manner that serves its changing business and strategic needs in support of continued transformation efforts.
+The CGNC and the Board of Directors are of the view that its size and composition as well as the mix of talents, quality and skills, assuming the election of the proposed nominees at the Meeting, are well suited to Bombardier’s changing circumstances and strategic needs and allow for its efficient functioning as a decision-making body and promote sound governance in a manner that serves its changing business and strategic needs.

 The HRCC, composed entirely of independent directors, has the mandate to oversee the succession planning for the President and Chief Executive Officer and a number of selected senior executive positions, with the appointment and promotion of other members of management being delegated to management.
 In compliance with the Corporation’s diversity policy, in fulfilling such role, the HRCC and, where applicable, management: